apache/arrow/docs/source/format/Intro.rst

 array as the last two elements define the start and the end of the last element in the binary/string column.

-Binary and string types share the same physical layout.
-The one difference between them is that the string type is utf-8 binary and assumes to contain utf-8 encoded strings.
+Binary and string data types share the same physical layout.
+The one difference between them is that the string data type is utf-8 binary and assumes to contain utf-8 encoded strings.

-The difference between binary/string and large binary/string is in the offset type.
+The difference between binary/string and large binary/string is in the offset data type.
 In the first case that is int32 and in the second it is int64.

-The limitation of types using 32 bit offsets is that they have a max size of 2GB per array.
+The limitation of data types using 32 bit offsets is that they have a max size of 2GB per array.
 One can still use the non-large variants for bigger data, but then multiple chunks are needed.